The Transport Finance Law Review: India

-The Cape Town Convention was ratified by India in 2008 to protect the interests of the lenders and lessors involved in the financing of aircrafts.
+The Cape Town Convention was ratified by India in 2008 to protect the interests of lenders and lessors involved in the financing of aircraft.
 It provides for the repossession of aircraft or collateral in the event of financial default by the lessee of the aircraft or borrower.
-It is pertinent to note that although the Cape Town Convention has been ratified, the government of India, except for certain amendments to the Aircraft Rules 1937 implementing relevant provisions of the Cape Town Convention relating to deregistration and export of aircrafts, has not enacted any legislation as of the time of writing for implementing the Convention.
-On 8 October 2018, India's Ministry of Civil Aviation opened a public consultation on the prospective wholesale adoption of the Cape Town Convention into Indian law and accordingly published a draft Cape Town Convention Bill on the ministry's website for consultation.
-The draft bill proposes to make India a full adopter of the Cape Town Convention, which standardises transactions involving movable property.
+It is pertinent to note that although the Cape Town Convention has been ratified, the government, except for certain amendments to the Aircraft Rules 1937 implementing relevant provisions of the Cape Town Convention relating to deregistration and export of aircraft, has not enacted any legislation as of the time of writing for implementing the Convention.

 ii Specific practices

 Real-time registration of mortgages over vessels cannot be done in India.
 Even if all documents required for registration of mortgage over a vessel are submitted to the Registry, registration of mortgages takes around seven to 10 working days.
-Thus, lenders do not have registered mortgage (security) in their favour for this interim period.
-Having said that, once the mortgage documentation is submitted to the Registry, the mortgage will eventually be registered in favour of the mortgagee after the Registry has verified the documentation.
-Also, the mortgage shall be recorded in the order of time in which it was submitted for registration to the Registry.
+Thus, lenders do not have a registered mortgage in their favour for this interim period.
+The mortgage shall be recorded in the order of time in which it was submitted for registration to the Registry.